 As a result, standard black holes in general relativity are widely regarded as mathematical idealizations.
 While this concept has proven highly effective and has played an essential role in both mathematical and observational physics, the search for a less idealized, non-singular framework for black hole physics is clearly well-motivated.
 Paraphrasing Stephen Hawking, this ``suggests that black holes should be redefined as metastable bound states of the gravitational field''~\cite{Hawking:2014tga}.
 While a complete non-singular paradigm that can compete with the standard one remains elusive, decades of research have led to important partial results and insights.

-\enlargethispage{10pt} This paper presents an overview of this area of research, with particular emphasis on recent developments and prospects for the future, as discussed during a week-long focus programme held at the Institute for Fundamental Physics of the Universe (IFPU) in Trieste from November 11th to 15th, 2024.
+\enlargethispage{10pt} This paper provides a comprehensive overview of this area of research, emphasizing recent developments and future prospects.
+The content was shaped through a structured, week-long focus program held at the Institute for Fundamental Physics of the Universe (IFPU) in Trieste from November 11th to 15th, 2024.
 The workshop had an innovative structure in which each day was devoted to the study of a specific topic, including talks and a dedicated discussion session structured along three key questions that were communicated to all participants in advance.

-The paper follows closely the structure of the workshop, with each section (aside from introduction, conclusions, and glossary of terms) corresponding to a day of the workshop, and each subsection to a key question.
-Each subsection contains a summary of the discussion that took place during the workshop.
+The structure of the paper reflects this approach, with each section (excluding introduction, conclusions, and glossary) corresponding to a thematic focus of the program and each subsection addressing one of the predefined questions.
 The discussion assumes familiarity with technical spacetime concepts, and readers may thus benefit from consulting the \hyperref[sec:glossary]{glossary of terms} appended at the end.